-Companies like Microsoft, Twitter, Google, Pinterest and Facebook follow every swipe of your mouse, collecting information to sell to advertisers and marketers so they can better target you.
+Ever considered selling your personal data to companies like Microsoft, Twitter, Google, Pinterest and Facebook?
+Such companies already follow every swipe of your mouse, collecting information to sell to advertisers and marketers so they can better target you.

 - What is ‘selling your data’?